MasteraSnackin/SustainBuildinsights/README.md

 - A PaTMa API Key (for actual data fetching, though the current service is mocked)
 - A Google AI API Key (for Genkit, configure in `.env` or your Google Cloud project)
 - A Mapbox Access Token (for displaying maps, configure in `.env.local`)
+- (Optional) A Mapbox Style ID if you want to use custom maps from [Mapbox Studio](https://www.mapbox.com/mapbox-studio).

 ### Environment Variables